hybridsjs/hybrids/docs/component-model/structure.md

 Use the `content` property for rendering templates in the content of the custom element.
 By the design, it does not support isolated styles, slot elements, etc.

-However, it might be the way to build an app-like views structure, which can be rendered as a document content in light DOM, so it is easily accessible in developer tools and search engines.
+However, it is the way to build an app-like views structure, which can be rendered as a document content in light DOM.
+It is easily accessible in developer tools and search engines.
 For example, form elements (like `<input>`) have to be in the same subtree with the `<form>` element.

 ```javascript
 import { define, html } from "hybrids";